open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 ## Enable OTLP Exporter for all signals

-A cross-cutting extension was added in v1.8.0 to simplify registration of the OTLP exporter for all signals (logs, metrics, and tracing).
+Starting with the `1.8.0` version you can use the cross-cutting `UseOtlpExporter` extension to simplify registration of the OTLP exporter for all signals (logs, metrics, and traces).

 > [!NOTE]
 > The cross cutting extension is currently only available when using the